Paul Greenberg (author): Biography

+Most recently Greenberg published A Third Term, a speculative fiction in which George Washington is summoned from the past to run against a Trump-like "Tyrant" in 2028.

 Greenberg has been a National Endowment for the Arts Literature Fellow, a Pew Fellow in Marine Conservation, and a W.K.
 Kellogg Foundation Food and Society Policy Fellow.
 He currently resides in New York City and lectures widely throughout North America.

 Diet

 In September 2015 in response to having his blood drawn, Greenberg decided to become a pescetarian.
 Greenberg spent a year eating only fish.